datumorphism/datumorphism.github.io/content/wiki/machine-learning/neural-networks/artificial-neural-networks.md

 1. Split data into two parts, one for training and one for testing.
 [A youtube video](https://www.youtube.com/watch?v=S4ZUwgesjS8)
 2. Throw more data in.
 At least 10 times as many as examples as the DoFs of the model.
 [A youtube video](https://www.youtube.com/watch?v=S4ZUwgesjS8)
-3. Regularization by plugin a artifical term to the cost function, as an example we could add the .
+3. Regularization by plugin a artificial term to the cost function, as an example we could add the .
 [A youtube video](https://www.youtube.com/watch?v=S4ZUwgesjS8)

 ## Neural Network and Finite Element Method